Ksenofanex/stock-management-api/README.md

 </details>

-- After the initializing process, you must see this output:
+- After the initialization process, you must see this output:

 ![Virtualenv success output](https://i.imgur.com/k3zGPJ3.png)